kino-mc/kino/README.md

 Kind 2 however, `kino` does not read Lustre files: it deals with system expressed in the VMT-LIB standard (to be published).

-Generally speaking, `kino` improves over Kind 2 because it

-- has a much smaller memory footprint (hence is faster),
-- runs on windows,
-- is (thread-)safer,
-- is faster because

-  - Rust does not do GC,
-  - and many optimizations not present in Kind 2 have been implemented.

 # Solvers

 supported: